 This merger between a DC and a New York firm wasn't just about complementary practices; a common "humanity" binds the two together.

-"WE'RE all very excited about the combination," revealed Richard Alexander, chairman of the newly merged Arnold & Porter Kaye Scholer.
+"WE'RE all very excited about the combination," revealed Richard Alexander, chairman of the then newly-merged Arnold & Porter Kaye Scholer (the firm has since re-branded as Arnold & Porter).
 "I said to our colleagues that change is hard," continued Alexander, but "I think the change will represent really wonderful opportunities and will enhance our competitive position as a law firm."
 The theme of the merger has been consolidation rather than expansion, beefing up bases in DC and New York, and combining complementary practices in litigation, regulatory areas, public policy, corporate work and IP.
 Bucking recent merger trends, the growth will be largely on American soil: AP brings just Brussels to Kaye Scholer’s international network of Frankfurt and Shanghai, but their combined strength in London should now pack more punch.

 But if this marriage is going to work, they need to click on a personal level.
 “When I interviewed here everyone I met seemed down to earth and enjoyable to be around, and I didn't get that impression from every firm I went to,” confided a source from the Kaye Scholer side, but this could equally have come from our AP interviewees who told us: “They spare a few moments to joke around with you and ask after your partner or dog.
 Folks have an interest in you beyond the work you're doing.”
 The humanity of both firms stands out, and both share a passion for pro bono too: “There's such an emphasis on pro bono here that it attracts people who care.”
 The firm formerly known as Kaye Scholer once had The Artist Formerly Known as Prince on its books, but both firms’ client lists read like a who’s who, particularly in the IP and government contracts spheres, such as AT&T, Samsung, Google, Disney, and Airbus.